-Yorke Engineering, LLC (Yorke) staff has prepared over 1,000 air permit applications in the State of California and has 35 air specialists, 14 of whom are Certified Air Permitting Professionals (CPPs or CAPPs).
-Permitting can get a little complicated; please see the basic steps below the equipment list.
+Yorke Engineering staff have prepared over 3,000 air permit applications in the State of California and include over 55 air specialists, 24 of whom are Certified Air Permitting Professionals (CPPs or CAPPs).
+Air permitting can be complicated; we can help with any kind of equipment you have.

-Equipment Yorke Has Prepared Air Permit Applications For (Alphabetically – Partial List)
+Yorke Has Prepared Air Permit Applications For (Alphabetical – Partial List):

 Emission Quantification – Criteria Pollutants

-Toxic emissions are quantified to meet the air district toxics rules for permitting for source-specific rules and toxic health risk.
+Toxic emissions are quantified to meet the Air District toxics rules for permitting, which are based on source-specific rules and toxic health risk.
 If toxics are too high, T-BACT may be required to control the toxics.
-Health risk is calculated to the nearest receptor using the toxics inputs.
+Health risk is calculated at the nearest receptor using the toxics inputs.

 BACT – Best Available Control Technology Analysis

-BACT is done on a case-by-case basis; however, there are guidelines to follow, and if thresholds are exceeded, control systems will be required.
-When we prepare the permit application, we will identify BACT early in the process, so the facility can plan for this and minimize cost and schedule delays.
+BACT is evaluated on a case-by-case basis; however, there are guidelines to follow, and if thresholds are exceeded, control systems will be required.
+When we prepare a permit application, we identify BACT early in the process, so the facility can plan for this and minimize cost and schedule delays.

 Health Risk Calculations – Dispersion Modeling

-Permits need to comply with all federal, state, and local rules for categories such as toxics, criteria pollutants, and in some cases, greenhouse gases (GHGs).
-There are also prohibitory rules and source-specific rules that the equipment must comply with for the air district permit engineer to proceed with issuing a permit.
-This rule analysis is included in the permit application.
+Permits need to comply with all federal, State, and local rules for categories such as toxics, criteria pollutants, and in some cases greenhouse gases (GHGs).
+There are also prohibitory rules and source-specific rules that the equipment must comply with for the Air District permit engineer to proceed with issuing a permit.
+This rule analysis is included in our permit application process.

 Permit Conditions and Air District Negotiations

-Permit conditions should be written in a way to minimize the compliance costs to the equipment operator, so Yorke will often suggest permit condition language to the permit engineer since many processes are unique in some way.
+Permit conditions should be written in a way to minimize the compliance costs to the equipment operator.
+Yorke will often suggest permit condition language to the permit engineer, since many processes are unique and are best understood by the operator.
 It is best to ask for the permit conditions in draft form prior to the issuance of an Authority to Construct (ATC) permit.